-The St. Patrick’s Festival has developed a three year theme - ‘Past, Present and Future’ adopting the commemorative era in Ireland’s history as its inspiration.
-This year the 'Let's Make History' theme will draw inspiration from Irelans'd past.
+In 2014 St. Patrick’s Festival has developed a three year theme - ‘Past, Present and Future’ adopting the commemorative era in Ireland’s history as its inspiration.
+This year we're on 'Present' and the festival theme is "Celebrate Now".

 The St Patrick's Festival has a rich and varied assortment of activities including poetry, dance, visual art, filmmaking, history, literature, music and theatre.